austinsonger/Incident-Playbook/Playbooks/MITRE-ATTACK/Initial Access/T1566-Phishing-(T1566.001-T1566.002-T1566.003).md

 ### Resources

 #### Reference: User Actions for Suspected Phishing Attack

-`TODO: Customize steps for users dealing with suspected phishing`

 1. Stay calm, take a deep breath.
 1. Take pictures of your screen using your smartphone showing the things you noticed: the phishing message, the link if you opened it, the sender information.